Rigellute/blog/src/pages/aws-apigw-https-proxy.md

 ---
-title: 'Create an AWS API Gateway HTTP API Proxy'
+title: 'Create an HTTPS proxy with AWS API Gateway'
 date: '2020-04-27'
 ---